Formidable battery life

 - 128GB / 256GB UFS 3.0 2-LANE

 Whether you run the OnePlus 8 with the screen set to 60Hz or 90Hz, you’re going to get world-class performance.
-The phone fared well on benchmarks, besting 99% of other devices in the databases of 3DMark, Geekbench, and GFXBench.
-It delivered comparable results to other 865-based phones, and clearly destroyed phones based on the Snapdragon 855/855 Plus.
+The phone fared well on benchmarks and delivered comparable results to other 865-based phones, and clearly destroyed phones based on the Snapdragon 855/855 Plus.
 Impressively, the phone ran our Speed Test G metric, which blends CPU/GPU performance, in a record 1:27:54.
-That’s the quickest test yet, and bests even the recent crown-winner, the S20 Ultra, by 1.3 seconds.
+That even beat the S20 Ultra by 1.3 seconds.

 More importantly, the phone is a joy to use.
 Everything about the OnePlus 8 is fast and furious.
-I checked out Destiny 2 in Google Stadia and found that it ran perfectly.
-I didn’t see any dropped frames and the phone kept up with the game no sweat.
 Regular apps loaded in a blink, Play Store updates installed in two blinks, and even heavy-duty apps such as the camera launched in an instant.

 In terms of the competitive field, the OnePlus 8 may not be a “Pro” or a “Plus” model, but it’s still got it where it counts.
-It’s a stealthy smartphone that surpasses the class.
+It’s a stealthy smartphone that surpasses the class and is still more than capable even in the age of Snapdragon 888 devices.

 - Warp Charge 30T (5V/6A)